facts about medici family

 Their political dynasty helped Florence become a center for innovation, education, and architecture.

-This legacy still shapes the city’s culture today.
+This legacy continues to shape the city’s culture today.

-21. Medici alchemists and scholars contributed to science and humanism during the Renaissance.
+21. Medici alchemists and scholars made significant contributions to science and humanism during the Renaissance.

 medici family florence italy

-Medici alchemists and scholars helped spark cultural and scientific advancement in Florence during the Renaissance.
+Medici alchemists and scholars played a pivotal role in sparking cultural and scientific advancements in Florence during the Renaissance.

-The family’s wealth and political power allowed them to support thinkers who changed people’s world views.
+The family’s wealth and political power enabled them to support thinkers who changed people’s worldviews.

 The Medici dynasty patronized famous scientists like Galileo Galilei.